uzzielperez/lhcbMLbets/README.md

 # lhcbMLbets

 The notebooks here are personal notes derived from various sources, even from outside LHCb.
-The references and original work are found in the Resources/Reference section below.
+Previous work are found in the Resources/References section below.

 # Tips